calvintaw/nextjs_tutorial/README.md

 	pitch: \`## EcoFarm\nEcoFarm is a platform that...\` }

-	return only valid JavaScript object — no explanation, no extra text, no formatting.
-The object should be syntactically valid JavaScript.
+	return only valid JavaScript object — no explanation, no extra text, no formatting. oThe object should be syntactically valid JavaScript.

 	`;